ammrat13/ammrat13.github.io/_posts/2021-02-06-writeup_nsa_codebreaker_2020_task6.md

 what it was using.
 Granted, this makes sense since the task asks for the parity-check matrix, which wouldn't be very useful unless it was non-standard.

+But before diving head-first into error correction, I wanted to make sure I was at least on the right track.
+The Wikipedia article on [Hamming codes][8] gives systematic code-generation and parity-check matricies for the @@(7,4)@@ case.
+It seems that systematic Hamming codes have the left-most minor of @@\mathbf{G}@@ be the identity matrix, meaning the first @@11@@ bits (in our case) would be the original data, assuming no errors.
+To test this, I took the first @@11@@ bits in each group of @@17@@ and wrote the data into a file using the Perl command from earlier.
+{% highlight bash %}
+$ cat 02-to_bitstring/result.txt                                        \
+    | fold -w 17                                                        \
+    | sed -E -e 's/[0-1]{6}$//g'                                        \
+    | tr -d '\n'                                                        \
+    | perl -pe 'BEGIN { binmode \*STDOUT } chomp; $_ = pack "B*", $_'   \
+    > 04-sixteen_bit_code_no_correction/result.avi
+{% endhighlight %}

+Miraculously, this worked, kind of.
+It produced a file recognized as an AVI by `file`.
+However, VLC complained that the file's index was missing, and trying to play the video anyway resulted in garbage.
+Nonetheless, the fact that the magic bytes were correct gave me the confidence to move forward with this form of error correction.

+To proceed, I first tried to find the code-generation matrix.
+I read a bit on them, and most of the material was familar to me.
+[3Blue1Brown's aforementioned video][4] mentioned XOR, priming me to think back to my experience working with @@\mathbb{F}_2@@.
+Most of the Linear Algebra we did in Georgia Tech's MATH 1564 was over @@\mathbb{R}@@, but we discussed how the theory can be extended to an arbitrary field, so working over
+@@\mathbb{F}_2@@ wasn't that much of a stretch.

 [1]: <https://github.com/ammrat13/ammrat13.github.io/tree/master/assets/2021/02/06> "My GitHub"
 [2]: <https://en.wikipedia.org/wiki/Half-precision_floating-point_format> "Half-precision Floating-point Format"